-Written by our online Dutch teacher - online Dutch lessons via Skype
+Written by our online Dutch teacher - online Dutch lessons via Skype or Zoom

 Many people are a bit nervous before their first online Dutch lesson.
 Will we talk immediately in Dutch or do we start in another language?
 What if I am not able to express myself well in Dutch?
 How can we share pictures or documents?
 What if my level is too low?
 What if I make ten mistakes in a sentence of eleven words?
 Those questions might go through your mind before an online Dutch lesson, but there is no need to worry.

 Also for me as a Dutch teacher it is a little bit exciting to meet a new student, but after ten seconds, that feeling becomes curiosity and motivation, both for me and the person I am talking with.

 Our Dutch group lessons: learn together

 Learning in a group has pros and cons.
 On the one hand, it can be very fun and motivating to learn with others.
 But on the other hand, there tends to be less space to focus on your specific needs.
 I do believe group lesson can be very personal, as long as groups are not too big and there's space for interaction, questions and feedback.
 The balance between structure and improvisation should be perfect.
 This way, I as teacher can adapt to the needs of the group and the individuals in it, while providing a base structure.
 It also gives students the chance to get to know each other.

 Right now, the The Dutch Online Academy offers group lessons focused on conversation, presentation and grammar.
 We also have a very fun book club.
 Here you can read what other students think.